tadaspaplauskas/anyway/README.md

 // Object of class Closure could not be converted to int
 ```

-`Anyway` works with all functions defined in the global namespace.
+`Anyway` works with all functions in the global space.

 ## License